nielsenjared/nielsenjared.github.io/content/blog/algorithm-find-maximum-value/index.md

 ![ Illustration of maximum value algorithm ](./jarednielsen-algorithm-find-maximum-value.png)

 If you want to learn how to code, you need to learn algorithms.
 Learning algorithms improves your problem solving skills by revealing design patterns in programming.
-In this tutorial, you will learn how to code the Maximum Value in an Array in JavaScript _and_ Python.
+In this tutorial, you will learn how to code the Finding the Maximum Value in an Array algorithm in JavaScript _and_ Python.

 ---